maRce10/dynaSpec/README.md

 </center>

 Finally, the argument 'annotation.call' can be used to add static labels (i.e. non-scrolling).
-It works similar to spectro.call, but requires a call from `text()`.
-The call should also include the argmuents 'start' and 'end' to indicate the time at which the labels are displayed (in s) and 'fading' for fading in and out the label (in s as well).
+It works similar to 'spectro.call', but requires a call from `text()`.
+This let users customize things as size, color, position, font, and additional arguments taken by `text()`.
+The call should also include the argmuents 'start' and 'end' to indicate the time at which the labels are displayed (in s). 'fading' is optional and allows fade-in and fade-out effects on labels (in s as well).
 The following code downloads a recording containing several frog species recorded in Costa Rica from figshare, cuts a clip including two species and labels it with a single label:

 ``` r